 Course 4: Bioinformatics tools directed at disease diagnostics and the discovery of novel drugs.
 Carlos Modenutti, IQUIBICEN-CONICET-UBA.

 Poster Session 1

-Title to be announced, Luis Morelli, IBIOBA – MPSP, Buenos Aires.
+Genetic oscillations that make waves that make segments in embryos, Luis Morelli, IBIOBA – MPSP, Buenos Aires.

 Synthetic microbial consortia enable rapid assembly of pure multi-protein translation machinery.
 Fernando Villarreal, IIB-CONICET-UNMdP.

 Insights into the biogenesis and function of the piRNA pathway throught 16 strains of mice.
 Tomás di Domenico, CNIO, Spain.

 GENis, an open-source multi-tier forensic information system.
 Ariel Chernomoretz, Fundación Instituto Leloir – UBA.

 Intrinsically disordered proteins mutated in cancer.
 Zsuzsanna Dosztanyi, Department of Biochemistry, Eötvös Loránd University, Hungary